 I lost myself in some of England’s prettiest villages, towns and cities.
 I hit the parks, pubs, museums, beaches, churches and castles.
 Along the way, I crossed off movie sights, paid tribute to my musical heroes and gorged on what strikes me as the world’s most misunderstood cuisine.

 During that trip I promised myself that from now on, whenever I return to England, I’ll always make time for new places.
 And of course, to document it all here on Leighton Travels.

-To find out more, why not wade through my travel reports on:
+To find out more, why not visit England through my travel reports from:

 Lancashire (coming soon!)